feldroy/airdocs/pages/learn/tutorial.md

 └── pyproject.toml
 ```

+These files are:

+- **README.md** - Every project should have a README providing not just the name of the project, but also how to install and run it
+- **main.py** - Where the code for most of this tutorial will go
+- **pyproject.toml** - A standardized configuration file for Python projects that defines build system requirements, dependencies, and tool settings in a single place.

 ## Step 2: Create and activate the virtualenv

-To avoid `airchat` from installing things globally, we're going to have limit its dependencies to just airchat.
+To avoid `airchat` from installing things globally, we limit its dependencies to just airchat.
 To do that, have **uv** create a virtualenv

 ```sh
 uv venv